DAIRY CATTLE BAG205

 • Distinguish between a maintenance ration and production ration for a dairy cow.

-• Produce a twelve month plan to manage the vigour of dairy cattle, on a specified property, which includes:
+• Produce a twelve month plan to manage the vigour of dairy cattle, on a specified property, which includes - a list of disease management procedures, feed program variations throughout the year.

 • List the minimum physical facilities required for a viable dairy farm.